niteshch/microserviceapps/CourseService/README.md

 - Jade for creating templates
 - Jquery for ajax calls
 - Bootstrap for responsive UI
-- MongoDB for storing student information
+- MongoDB for storing course information
 - Mongoose for enforcing schema constraints
 - RabbitMQ for ensuring eventual consistency across services

 How To Run
 ----------
 Please install RabbitMQ and MongoDB before starting the service.
-This service comes bundled with a startStudentService.bat which can be used to launch multiple instances of the same service on a Windows machine.
-Please refer the same for launching a single instance or multiple instances on different platform.
+Run server.js

 Remarks on the Code
 -------------------